eddyson-de/tapestry-react/README.md

 ```
 This will be compiled to `if (true)` or `if (false)` depending on the value of the `tapestry.production-mode` symbol.

+## Standalone compiler
+If you want to compile code outside of a Tapestry application (e.g. in your Gradle build, you can use the `de.eddyson.tapestry.react.StandaloneCompiler` class.

 ## Demo?
 Unfortunately, there is no live demo available, but the test application can be examined by running `./gradlew runTestApp` and pointing your browser to `http://localhost:9040/`.